ika-twb/i3blocks-course/README.md

   path: /path/to/your/course/folder
 ```

-and it's path is specified using the `fmetadata` variable.
+and its path is specified using the `fmetadata` variable.

 ## How do I use it?
 You may symlink or copy the `course` file under your `$SCRIPT_DIR`, which is specified in